 - 1.1.
-The next regulatory price control review period, known as RIIO-ED2, is a five year period and is the second for electricity distribution to be determined using Ofgem's Revenue = Incentives, Innovation and Outputs framework.
+The next regulatory price control review period, known as RIIO-ED2 is a five year period and is the second for electricity distribution to be determined using Ofgem's Revenue = Incentives, Innovation and Outputs framework.
 This price control period runs from 1st April 2023 to 31st March 2028. - 1.2.
-Western Power Distribution (WPD) is required to submit a 200 page main Business Plan document, supplementary annexes, detailed cost tables, financial information and a range of other documents which form our submission under RIIO-ED2 to Ofgem, which will be used to determine allowed revenues for the price control period. - 1.3.
-Our RIIO-ED2 Business Plan has been produced and compiled in line with the following key principles: - Co-created with our stakeholders and supported by them - Our plan 'prepared with our stakeholders for delivery by us' - Aligned with WPD's purpose and values - Affordable for all of our customers - Sustainable and will enable net zero before 2050 - 1.4.
-The diagram below (figure SA-02.0) shows the structure of the full Business Plan submission with the red box showing where this document fits into the overall suite of documents.
+Western Power Distribution (WPD) is required to submit a 200 page Business Plan document, supplementary annexes, detailed cost tables, financial information and a range of other documents which form our submission under RIIO-ED2 to Ofgem, which will be used to determine allowed revenues for the price control period. - 1.3.
+Our RIIO-ED2 Business Plan has been produced and compiled in line with the following key principles: - Co-created with our stakeholders and supported by them. - Our Plan 'prepared with our stakeholders for delivery by us'. - Aligned with WPD's purpose and values. - Affordable for all of our customers. - Sustainable and will enable net zero before 2050 - 1.4.
+Everything in our business plan submission is driven to achieve the following four strategic outcomes for customers: